 This course provides students with a working knowledge of medical insurance and its applications.
 Emphasis is on understanding insurance essentials, including the role of the medical insurance billing specialist and legal and ethical requirements.
 Medical documents and coding diagnoses and procedures are discussed.
-Students comprehend the claims process, focusing on charges, methods of payments, billing and reimbursement.
-Other topics covered are private payers, Blue Cross and Blue Shield, Medicaid and Medicare, worker's compensation, disability insurance, hospital insurance, long-term care and dental insurance.
+Students comprehend the claims process, focusing on charges, methods of payments, billing, and reimbursement.
+Other topics covered are private payers, Blue Cross and Blue Shield, Medicaid and Medicare, TRICARE and worker's compensation.
 Patient billing software is also explored.